2025 Academy Awards Odds and Predictions

 Best Cinematography

 The Brutalist is in the running for a lot of awards, and it’s shaping up as the clear favorite to win for best cinematography.
-The -210 would normally have me sold – and it’s still a good bet to win – but it’s actually got some stiff competition here.
+The -500 odds would normally have me sold – and it’s still a good bet to win – but it’s actually got some stiff competition here.

 Nosferatu was a beautifully crafted horror movie, Emilia Perez seems to be a legit challenger everywhere it’s nominated, and Dune Part II was a masterpiece.

 The Brutalist is the safe play here.
-It is clearly an Oscars darling, and it maye clean house.
+It is clearly an Oscars darling, and it may clean house.
 That said, it simply was not more visually stunning or pieced together better than Dune Part II or even Nosferatu, for that matter.
+Chalk that up to personal preference, but it’s not unreasonable to think that The Brutalist could be a fairly shaky favorite here in spite of the convincing odds.

-I would much rather roll the dice on one of those options than eat -210 to bet on The Brutalist.
+I would much rather roll the dice on one of those options than eat -500 to bet on The Brutalist.
 Considering Dune 2 has been largely disrespected, this could be a good spot for it to get some recognition.
+Let’s go!
+The +300 odds have appeal.

 Best Director

-Brady Corbet is going to win best director for his brilliant work in The Brutalist.
-He steered some serious star power in the right direction and pieced together a flawless work of art.
+Brady Corbet appeared to be on track to win best director for his brilliant work in The Brutalist, but he’s slipped in the recent odds.
+Sean Baker – who was in charge of the fast-rising Anora – has since surpassed Corbet as the new favorite at -175 odds.
+Corbet steered some serious star power in the right direction and pieced together a flawless work of art, but Baker seems to have the late momentum.

-Sean Baker was originally a hot name for the well received Anora, but he’s lost major steam in recent months.
-You could still consider him and even Jacques Audiard – Emilia Perez is a fan favorite with the most Academy Awards nominations, after all – but the -600 price for Corbet tells us all we need to know.
+Baker won the DGA Award for Best Director, so he is getting some serious recognition.
+You could still consider Corbet and even Jacques Audiard – Emilia Perez is a fan favorite with the most Academy Awards nominations, after all – but I like the idea of taking Corbet now that he’s coming at plus-money odds.

 Best Documentary